robertfeldt/swagr/README.md

 Or install it yourself as:

-    $ gem install wapp
+    $ gem install swagr

 ## Usage

-Create a new Wapp web app in the directory <dir>:
+Create a new Swagr web app in the directory <dir>:

-    wapp create <dir>
+    swagr create <dir>

-and then you can add/removed/modify slim files in <dir>/views, sass files in <dir>/css and coffescript files in <dir>/coffee.
+and then you can add/removed/modify slim files in <dir>/views and coffescript files in <dir>/coffee.
+The standard setup includes simple examples of how to get basic communication from the Ruby program into the web app gui and how to update d3 graph components based on changes.

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request